LogtalkDotOrg/logtalk.org/_pages/running_developer_versions.md

 setenv INFOPATH ${INFOPATH}:"${LOGTALKHOME}"/docs:"${LOGTALKHOME}"/manuals
 ```

-If your `lgt3git` directory is not in your home directory, adjust the paths above accordingly.
+If your `lgt3git` directory is not in your home directory or if you cloned to the default `logtalk3` directory, adjust the paths above accordingly.
 Don't use relative paths such as `../` or `./` in the definition of the environment variables.
 Some Prolog compilers have trouble expanding environment variables, resulting in `file not found` errors when attempting to use the Logtalk integration scripts.

 ### Windows installation